ouspg/CloudAndNetworkSecurity/6. Digital Forensics/README.md

 # Tasks

-Read task instructions carefully before starting to work to have a clear picture about what you are supposed to do.
+Read task instructions carefully before starting to work to have a clear picture of what you are supposed to do.

 Every task should clearly state what you are expected to do and return.